 It is named after it is located to west of Qinghai Lake

-It is an autonomous prefecture under the jurisdiction of Qinghai Province.
-Located in the western part of Qinghai Province, the capital of the autonomous prefecture is Delingha City
+It is an autonomous prefecture under jurisdiction of Qinghai Province.
+Located in western of Qinghai, the capital of autonomous prefecture is Delingha City

 Haixi Prefecture has 3 county-level cities, 3 counties, and 1 administrative committee under its jurisdiction.